 The color modes include "Color-Blind" which assumes that the packet stream is uncolored, and "Color-Aware" which assumes that the incoming packets are pre-colored.
 The functional differences between these modes is described at the beginning of this section under "srTCM Police Meter."

 Committed Information Rate (CIR) - Committed rate in kilobits per second.
-(Range: 0-1000000 kbps at a granularity of 64 kbps or maximum port speed, whichever is lower)
+(Range: 0-10000000 kbps or maximum port speed, whichever is lower)